 Ingredients Make All the Difference

-Choosing high-quality ingredients is important for flavor and health.
+Choosing high-quality ingredients is important for best flavor and texture.
 It reflects the love and attention that goes into each recipe I create for my family, friends, and the Vanilla And Bean community.
 I use Bob’s Red Mill Organic Unbleached All Purpose Flour in this and many of my baked goods recipes.
 It’s a high-quality flour that produces consistent results every time.

 For more inspiration and recipes using Bob’s Red Mill Organic Unbleached All Purpose Flour, be sure to check out their website.

-Expert Tips
+Traci’s Tips

 - Oven Temperature: at a low temperature of 325 degrees Fahrenheit, this temperature bakes the crackers slowly so that the crackers in the center of the pan are just as crisp as the ones on the outer edges.
 Also, it ensures the crackers are dry and crisp.

-Olive Oil Sourdough Discard Crackers
+Sourdough Discard Crackers Recipe for Beginners

 Ingredients